enriqueulloap/portfolio/README.md

 ### [User Behavior in an Educational Social Network (Part 1)](https://github.com/enriqueulloap/portfolio/blob/master/User%20Behavior%20in%20an%20Educational%20Social%20Network%20(Part%201).ipynb)

-In this project, I built a Pipeline to load unstructured data into a MongoDB database to determine what information we must extract to analyze the user behavior in an Educational Social Network.
+In this project, I built a Pipeline to load JSON data into a MongoDB database to make data exploration and get a better understanding of the problem.

 ### [User Behavior in an Educational Social Network (Part 2)](https://github.com/enriqueulloap/portfolio/blob/master/User%20Behavior%20in%20an%20Educational%20Social%20Network%20(Part%202).ipynb)